Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

 ### Analyze a conversation

-To analyze a conversation, we can then call the `client.AnalyzeConversation()` method which takes the project name, deployment name, and query as parameters.
+To analyze a conversation, we can then call the `client.AnalyzeConversation()` method which takes a conversations project and an utterance as parameters.

 ```C# Snippet:ConversationAnalysis_AnalyzeConversation
 ConversationsProject conversationsProject = new ConversationsProject("Menu", "production");